mayur4279/Interview-questions/AWS/IAM.md

 ## 10. Explain the concept of AWS Security Token Service (STS) and how it relates to temporary credentials in IAM.

-AWS STS is a web service that enables you to request temporary, limited-privilege credentials for AWS IAM users or federated users.
+AWS STS is a service used for requesting  temporary credentials for AWS IAM users.
 These credentials are used to securely access AWS resources for a limited time.

+For more details refer 5th question..

 ---